yc-alex-xu/go/doc/diff.md

 11. OO:
 * Composition is central to object-oriented programming in Go,
 * In Go, we don’t use a special name like this or self for the (method) receiver; we choose receiver names just as we would for any other parameter.
 * (syntactic sugar) implicit conversion: if the receiver argument is a variable of type T and the receiver parameter has type *T. The compiler implicitly takes the address of the variable: p.ScaleBy(2) // implicit (&p).
-Or the receiver argument has type *T and the receiver parameter has type T. The compi ler implicitly dereferences the receiver, in other words, loads the value: pptr.Distance(q) // implicit (*pptr) .
-So to avoid ambiguities, method declarations are not permitted on named types that are themselves pointer tyes:
+Or the receiver argument has type *T and the receiver parameter has type T. The compiler implicitly dereferences the receiver, in other words, loads the value: pptr.Distance(q) // implicit (*pptr) . 所以 So to avoid ambiguities, method declarations are not permitted on named types that are themselves pointer tyes；并且对同一type T,同时定义T和*T的方法，会报error: method redeclared.
 * Nil Is a Valid (method) Receiver Value
 * Composing Types by Struct Embedding： Distance has a parameter of type Point, and q is not a Point, so although q does have an embedded field of that type, we must explicitly select it. e.g. p.Distance(q.Point)
 * Method Values 可以作为函数指针用